ThiagoMaria-SecurityIT/sql-security-applications/README.md

 # SQL for Security Information Analysis

+## Transparency

+>[!NOTE]
+> 📌 AI-Assisted Code Notice
+> The SQL in this repository was developed with the help of AI tools.
+>It is intended for educational/demonstration purposes only—review and test thoroughly before any other use.

 This repository contains SQL scripts and database schemas for working with security information, including:

 - Security log analysis